benjymous/annotations/sandman/sandman.25.md

 - Phil "Dreddhead" Birmingham (BIRMINGH@FNAL.FNAL.GOV) and Mike Collins, The One and Only Killans, (mcollins@isis.cs.du.edu) commented on Hunnish practices.
 - David Goldfarb (goldfarb@ocf.berkeley.edu) corrected my Latin, and he and Mike, and Jim Cowling (jcowling@butterfly.UVic.CA) corrected my misapprehension of 'fagging'.
 - Ralf Hildebrandt added more details.
+- Richard Munn updated the notes on British slang on page 5.